 “This is the essential difference between ordinary anger and wrathful compassion.
 Ordinary anger is motivated by fear and aversion; wrathful compassion is motivated by love that has the courage to confront people for their own sake.
 Anger seeks to protect the self, or one’s own self-righteousness.
 Wrathful compassion seeks to protect all others, by challenging […]Read More The fruitlessness of anger

 I don’t know about anybody else but the upcoming election and the news around it has spun me into a state of anxiety, the likes of which I haven’t seen in a very long time.
 My mind is racing and I can’t get a proper night’s sleep.
-Combine this with the fact that it’s “that time of year” and I’ve not really been myself lately.
+Combine this with the fact that it’s “that […]Read More In which the Precepts come to my rescue.